checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

 Below is an algorithm to determine the variables whose bounds may be potentially widened on a dereference expression of the form `if (*e)`.
-This is used in the computation of the `Gen[S]` and `Kill[S]` sets to determine `V` in the question "If S dereferences V at E".
+This is used in the computation of the `Gen[S]` and `Kill[S]` sets to determine `V` in the condition `If S dereferences V at E`.
 ```
 1. Traverse the dereference expression and gather the set of variables (say A) that occur in the expression.
 2. For each variable V in set A: